 Collectively imagining how we can best welcome and be with you has been a pleasure.
-If you have any questions or concerns during the Chicago shows, please connect with a Bodies of Work or MCA usher.
+If you have any questions or concerns during shows, please connect with a venue usher.
 After the performance, please connect with us at firstname.lastname@example.org.

 One table will hold our tactile exhibit.
 Here, we invite you to experience selected elements of the show’s sets, props, costumes, rigging, and other theatrical elements through touch.
 More information follows in the “Tactile Access” Section.

-Please arrive at least 45 minutes early to the MCA, and bring your own mobile device (phone or tablet) and a set of wired headphones.
+Please plan to arrive around 45 minutes before showtime in order to ensure we have enough time to assist everyone.
+Bring your own preferred mobile device (phone or tablet) and a set of wired headphones.
 Our multi-track audio description experience is tightly timed for the best collective experience, so we cannot guarantee your experience with wireless headphones.
 An usher will be there to guide you through using Audimance.
 More information about our unique approach to audio description follows in the “Audio Description” section.